Jokerweek/documentation/structure/index.md

 layout: default
 title: Structure
 has_children: true
+nav_order: 3
 ---

 # Structure of the Project

 This page provides an overview of the structure of the `website-2023` project.
-Click on a file name to jump to its explanation.
+Click on a file name to jump to its granular explanation.

 ## Source directory
 <div style="display: flex; gap: 1rem">